top of page

 Partner

-Meredith Cavallaro is a member of Paduano & Weintraub LLP and is the Partner in charge of the Firm’s Employment Practice.
+Meredith Cavallaro is a member of Paduano & Weintraub LLP and leads its Chambers-ranked Employment Practice.
 She has been with the firm since 2000.
 Her practice is devoted to all aspects of employment litigation and counseling.
-She defends employers nationally, and across various industries, in state and federal actions and arbitrations brought by former or present employees alleging discrimination (based on race, gender, age, religion, pregnancy and disability), harassment, hostile work environment, violation of equal pay laws and retaliation, as well as violation of the Fair Labor Standards Act and state and local wage and hour laws.
-She leads a team that responds to and manages the complex issues that arise from workplace crises, including high profile sexual harassment complaints.
+She defends employers nationally, and across various industries, in state and federal actions and arbitrations involving claims of discrimination, hostile work environment, equal pay violations, retaliation, equity and contract disputes, and violations of the Fair Labor Standards Act and state and local wage and hour laws.
+She is a fierce advocate and has obtained defense verdicts in every case she has tried.
+She has successfully disposed of numerous cases through motion practice and highly favorable resolutions.

 Education